mesosphere/csilvm/README.md

 ### Locking

-If the `-lockfile` parameter is specified, an exclusive `flock()` is held on that file whenever any lvm2 command-line utility is invoked.
+If the `-lockfile` parameter is specified or the `CSILVM_LOCKFILE_PATH` environment variable is set, an exclusive `flock()` is held on that file whenever any lvm2 command-line utility is invoked.
 This prevents multiple CSILVM processes from performing concurrent lvm operations that can lead to deadlocks in the underlying lvm2 implementation.
 For example, https://jira.mesosphere.com/browse/DCOS_OSS-5434 and